Nile Rodgers envied David Bowie for "never worrying" which race would listen to his music

 Rodgers served as the co-producer of Bowie’s 1983 album ‘Let’s Dance’, as well as 1993’s ‘Black Tie White Noise.’

 Meanwhile, David Bowie’s ‘Ouvrez Le Chien (Live Dallas 95)’ live album was recently released for the first time.
-It was recorded during a performance at the Starplex Amphitheatre in Dallas, Texas, October 13 1995.
+It was recorded during a performance at the Starplex Amphitheatre in Dallas, Texas on October 13, 1995.